Ingombota: Etymology

-The word Ingombota originates from Kimbundu, while existing two theories as to its origin.
-One saying Ingombota comes from the words joint and ingombo kuta, meaning place where there are abundant quiabos.
-Another possibility would be to join the words Ngombo kuta and meaning a refuge for outlaws (possibly slaves), giving rise to the word Ngombota, in Portuguese to Ingombota.
+The name 'Ingombota' originates from Kimbundu, while two theories exist about its etymology.
+One theory argues that Ingombota comes from joining the words 'ingombo' and 'kuta', meaning place where there are abundant quiabos.
+The other theory too argues that the name was formed by joining the words Ngombo and kuta, but that it meant 'a refuge for outlaws' (possibly slaves), giving rise to the word 'Ngombota', or Ingombota' in Portuguese.

 Orientation

-Ingombota has 9.6 square kilometers (3.7 square miles) and about 370,000 inhabitants.
-The district is bordered on the west by the Atlantic Ocean, Sambizanga to the north, Rangel to the east, and Maianga to the south.
-Ingombota is home to the Port of Luanda, Museu Nacional de Antropologia (Angola), National Assembly (Angola), the Fortress of São Miguel, Museu Nacional de História Natural de Angola and Museu da Moeda.
-The district has a population density of 100,000 people per square mile making it a highly densely populated urban neighborhood.
-Redevelopment of the historic colonial core has entailed the destruction of informal and low-income housing options for residents in favor of higher end commercial and residential structures.
+Ingombota has an area of 14.91 square kilometers (5.78 square miles) and an estimated population of 145,000 inhabitants.
+The district is bordered to the west by the Atlantic Ocean, Sambizanga to the north, Rangel to the east, and Maianga to the south.
+Ingombota is home to the Port of Luanda, the National Museum of Anthropology, the National Assembly, the Fortress of São Miguel, the Museu Nacional de História Natural de Angola, and the Museu da Moeda.
+The district has an estimated population density of 100,000 people per square mile.
+Redevelopment of the historic colonial core has entailed the demolition of informal and low-income housing options for residents in favor of higher-end commercial and residential structures.
 Prominent examples of this redevelopment and displacement is the demolition of the Cuca Building and Kinaxixe Market.